ivanmota/IgugaChecksumUtility/docs/en-US/Send-IgugaMailMessage.md

 ```

 ### -From
-Sets the addreess in the From header.
+Sets the addreess in the From header

 ```yaml
 Type: IgugaMailAddress